Non Operative Treatment for Knee Arthritis

 PRP shots will not regrow cartilage.

-Insurance does not typically cover the cost of these shots.
-TOA charges patients $~550 for a PRP shot which covers our cost of the kit used to spin down the platelets..
+Insurance does not cover the cost of PRP shots.
+TOA charges patients ~$700 for a PRP shot, which covers our cost of the kit used to spin down the platelets.

 Injections that don’t work

 Stem cell injections have not been shown to regrow cartilage or substantially improve knee arthritis symptoms.
-Injected stem cell have no capability of adhering to other cells on the articular surface.
-These injected stem cells just float around in a sea of synovial fluid until they rupture from mechanical trauma.
+Stem cells that are injected into the knee joint have no capability of adhering to the cartilage cells on the articular surface of the knee.
+These injected stem cells just float around in the synovial fluid until they are crushed from mechanical trauma.

-When considering the potential utility of stem cell injections, it is helpful to understand how knee cartilage is formed.
+When considering the potential utility of stem cell injections, it is helpful to understand how knee cartilage is made.
 Chondrocytes (cartilage cells) begin as immature chondrocytes about 3-4 mm below the articular surface.
-These immature chondrocytes are formed in a scaffolding with other immature chondrocytes.
-As these cells mature, they slowly advance to the articular surface like soldiers locked arm in arm.
-Each chondrocyte is connected to the next chondrocyte for their entire life of those chondrocytes.
+These immature chondrocytes are formed in a scaffolding with the other immature chondrocytes next to them.
+As these cells mature, they slowly advance to the articular surface, firmly attached to the chondrocyte next to them.
+Each chondrocyte remains connected to the next chondrocyte for the entire life of those chondrocytes.

 As an analogy, if you pick up a piece of tree bark on the ground and put it back on the damaged tree, the bark will not grow back to the tree.
 The wind and rain will just knock the bark off the tree.
-Both chondrocytes and tree bark must remain connected to neighbor at all times.
+Both chondrocytes and tree bark must start and finish their journey connected to their neighbor at all times.

 As an optimist, you might argue that when stem cells rupture from the mechanical trauma, they might release helpful proteins into the knee just like a PRP injection.
 While these proteins inside stem cells could be beneficial, the high cost of these stem cell injections does not justify the theoretical benefit in my opinion.